chrisdone-archive/jl/README.md

 ## Installing

-Binary releases for Linux and OS X are available here: https://github.com/chrisdone/jl/releases
+Binary releases for Linux and OS X are available [here](https://github.com/chrisdone/jl/releases).

 Installing from source: